 When the police arrived, they first checked my identity – by my passport and I told them, that I have the paper (tourist permit) in the house of my friend.
 By the way, all the conversation was in Spanish, which did not make my situation easier.
 The police checked my permission by calling somewhere.
 After a while and after I had been asked, if I had somewhere to stay during the night – one of them was all the time at the phone, I was told, they have a place for me.
 I had wished, they would have driven around with me in the area, though I could find the right house, but they did not.
 They took me instead in their car – which has a grid between them and me, back to Morelia.
 I felt really bad, even the windows are darkened, other people can see into these cars and they may have thought, I had done a crime.
 There was a house, we could not reach by flooding – even they did try it from both sides of the house.
 I was able to see that house and I have got the feeling, that they will bring me to a psychiatric clinic.
 Though I told them, I need a computer for contacting my friend.
 I was asked, if I will contacting him by email and answered by an app.
 I also told them, that I could take a room at a hostel or hotel.
 I was asked for my name again, then fortunately one of the policemen came back to me and gave me his phone, the Google App opened.
 That way I could contact Neftali by the couchsurfing site and they also did see his last name.

 I wrote him, that I need his address for the police and he send me the address of his girlfriends parents, because he and his girlfriend were in that house, when I contacted him.
 That address was so different to the one I expected and it did not help, that he was writing, that it is his “in laws” house.
 I did not understand what he meant.
 The police asked me, that I should ask him for his phone number.
 I started, but was not sure if I had to do that in English or Spanish, though the policeman asked me, if he is allowed to write him a message – in Spanish.
 He did get Neftali’s phone number quickly.
-I do not know, what they were talking with each other, because the policeman was outside the car, when he was talking with Neftali.
+I do not know, what they were talking about, because the policeman was outside the car, when he was talking with Neftali.
 I was very happy, that Neftali answered so fast for my messages by couchsurfing.
 Many members of couchsurfing do not answer quickly, but in some days.
-I think, Neftali has fortunately the same settings for the App like me – to get an email, when someone write to him. – By the way, a truck from the police had already arrived to take me to the house.
+I think, Neftali has fortunately the same settings for the App like me – to get an email, when someone write to him. – By the way, a truck from the police had already arrived to take me to that house or clinic.

 The police finally did drive me to Neftali – to his girlfriend parent’s house.
 Neftali was waiting outside – in front of that house.
 He smiled, when we came and he was not angry, but did not apologize either, that he never told me his address.
 I followed them to the dinner for the aunt’s birthday, dressed like I was (in my pants …). – The moment, when I have seen that white building and guessed, it is a psychiatric clinic – for people with Alzheimer etc. I was really scared.
-I thought, if they leave me there, I will never get out of it.
+I thought, if they leave me there, I will never get out of it again.

 The aunt’s birthday was celebrated in a special occasion for such parties.
 When we arrived, most of the guests were dancing to life music.
 Neftali told me, that it is usual in Mexico to have Mariachis at those parties.
 I do not know, why he called them Mariachis, because Mariachis are different and much better singers.
 Mariachis have UNESCO intangible cultural heritage status, this group had it definitely not.
 There were different instruments, but not the usual for Mariachi music and there were two girls in very short dresses singing.
 Even the men did not have the outfit of Mariachi singers.
 I had not written a lot about it, if it only had been the outfit, but the singers were not at all as good as the Mariachi singers are.